JosiahOnline/jekyll-static-blog/index.md

 visit-submit: Submit

 donation: COGS Donation
 donationpgraph: We are a nonprofit organization with a small budget and a big mission.
-We rely on generous people like you to donate the time and money that makes our work possible.
+Accept credit or debit cards even if you don't have a PayPal account.

 newsletter1: COGS Newsletter
 newsletter2: Join our members and be notified about our latest news and activities.
 Never miss the details of our events that you care.